Coffee Moisture Content

 What is Coffee Moisture Content?

 Moisture content refers to the amount of water left in green coffee beans after the drying process.
 Moisture content measures are critical for storage stability and roasting consistency.
 Ideal moisture levels range from 9,5% – 11,5%.
-Too high moisture can lead to mold and spoilage; too low can cause brittle beans and affect roasting behaviour.
+Too high moisture can lead to mold and spoilage, too low can cause brittle beans and affect roasting behaviour.

 Why moisture content matters

-• Preserves quality during storage and transport
+• Preserves quality during storage and transport: Prevents mold growth and physical damage.

-• Affects roasting profiles and cup consistency
+• Affects roasting profiles and cup consistency: Moisture levels determine how beans heat and develop during roasting.

 Moisture content in specialty vs commercial